bbc/psammead/packages/components/psammead-social-embed/README.md

 ### AMP

-To do:
-- Unsupported providers
-- Width/Height
-- fallback in the following scenarios
+Pass a [supported provider](#supported-providers).
+If this case cannot be met, a fallback will be rendered containing a link to the source content.

-- `id` refers to the unique segment of the URL identifying the content.
+Pass a valid `id`.
+This refers to the unique segment of the URL, which identifies the source content.
 E.G. `1237210910835392512` in `https://twitter.com/MileyCyrus/status/1237210910835392512`.

+The component will fill its parent container and resize its height automatically to the given _aspect ratio_ supplied by `width` and `height`.
+E.G. `width="16"` by `height="9"`.

 ```jsx
 import { AmpSocialEmbed } from '@bbc/psammead-social-embed';